IN THIS ARTICLE

 4. User Interface Designer

 A user interface (UI) designer—also known as a graphic designer or visual designer—is responsible for what meets the eye.
-In many ways, their work is the first thing the user sees, often having a disproportionate impact on the perception of user experience.
-They create graphics, icons, interactions, and illustrations.
-They are also often responsible for accessibility and ethical design.
+In many ways, the work of the UI designer is the first thing the user sees, often having a disproportionate impact on the perception of user experience.
+A UI designer creates graphics, icons, interactions, and illustrations.
+A UI designer is also often responsible for accessibility and ethical design.
+It’s one of the more practical UX roles out there, and perfect for creative types that like design.

 - Strong grasp of design principles such as colors, balance, contrast, typography, etc.